 Definition and Overview of Inheritance Tax

 Inheritance tax is a tax on the estate of someone who has passed away.
-It is charged on the total value of the deceased’s assets, including property, money, and possessions, minus any debts and liabilities.
-According to HM Revenue & Customs, the nil-rate band for inheritance tax is currently £325,000, and the residence nil-rate band is £175,000.
+It is charged on the total value of the deceased’s assets — including property, savings, investments, and possessions — minus any debts and liabilities.
+The nil rate band (NRB) is currently £325,000 per person, and the residence nil rate band (RNRB) is £175,000 per person.
+Both are frozen until at least April 2031.

 Historical Context of Inheritance Tax in the UK

-Inheritance tax has a long history in the UK, dating back to the 18th century.
-Over the years, it has undergone numerous changes, with adjustments to tax rates and thresholds.
-For more detailed information, you can visit the official UK government website on inheritance.
+Death duties have a long history in the UK, dating back to the 18th century.
+The current system of inheritance tax was introduced by the Inheritance Tax Act 1984, replacing the earlier Capital Transfer Tax.
+Over the decades, the tax has undergone numerous changes in rates and thresholds.
+For more detailed information, you can visit the official UK government website on inheritance tax.

 Current Legislative Framework

-The current legislative framework for inheritance tax in the UK is governed by the Inheritance Tax Act 1984.
-This Act outlines the rules and regulations regarding the valuation of estates, tax rates, and exemptions.
-It’s essential to stay updated with any amendments to this Act to ensure compliance and optimal tax planning.
+The current legislative framework for inheritance tax in the UK is primarily governed by the Inheritance Tax Act 1984, supplemented by subsequent Finance Acts.
+These outline the rules regarding the valuation of estates, tax rates, exemptions, and reliefs.
+It’s essential to stay updated with any amendments to ensure compliance and optimal tax planning.

 Why Is Inheritance Tax So High in the UK?